pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-134.md

 @T(00:27:53)
 Luckily for our viewers, they too can now take advantage of this because we've released a new version of [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) that bring all of these form helpers to the core library and they can instantly start taking advantage of these APIs.

-!> [correction]: We released this feature the week before this episode aired and made a few changes after hearing back from you!
+> Correction: We released this feature the week before this episode aired and made a few changes after hearing back from you!
 We have generalized the "form" naming to apply more generally to bindings.
 This means `FormAction` is now `BindingAction`, and the `form` higher-order reducer is now a `binding` higher-order reducer, as well.
 Thanks to the community for this feedback!

 @T(00:28:08)
 Until next time.